itstudent17/linux/README.md

 ## Other info

-In Ubuntu distro programs (Chromium, Telegram, etc.) can be installed via Snap Store App
+In Ubuntu programs (Chromium, Telegram, etc.) can be installed via Snap Store App